Noakhali riots: Refugees

 Survivors fled Noakhali and Tipperah in two distinct phases.
 The first batches of refugees arrived in Kolkata after the massacres and forced conversions.
-The refugee flow subsided when the Government announced relief measures and the relief organisations started working in Noakhali and Tipperah.
-However, in March 1947, when the Congress agreed to the Partition of India, the relief camps were abandoned, and a fresh refugee influx took place in Tripura, Assam and the region that was to become West Bengal.
+The refugee flow subsided when the government announced relief measures and the relief organisations started working in Noakhali and Tipperah.
+However, in March 1947, when the Congress agreed to the Partition of India, the relief camps were abandoned, and a fresh refugee influx took place in Tripura, Assam, and the region that was to become West Bengal.
 Around 50,000 Hindu refugees who were sheltered in temporary relief camps were subsequently relocated to Guwahati in Assam.

 Aftermath

 According to historian Rakesh Batabyal, the situation never returned to normal.
-Sporadic incidents of violence continued and even the police were not spared.
+Sporadic incidents of violence continued, and even the police were not spared.
 In one incident in early November, reported by Frederick Burrows to Frederick Pethick-Lawrence, a senior ICS officer and his police party were attacked three times while escorting Hindu survivors to a refugee camp.
 The police had to open fire; seven people were killed and ten wounded.
-The Bengali periodical Desher Vani published in Noakhali quoted a relief worker in the Ramganj police station area who stated that even after four months people had not returned to their houses.
-The expectation from some Bengali Hindu refugees to return to Noakhali declined when the East Pakistani government seized the lands owned by those who fled through the East Bengal State Acquisitions and Tenancy Act of 1950.
+The Bengali periodical Desher Vani, published in Noakhali, quoted a relief worker in the Ramganj police station area who stated that even after four months, people had not returned to their houses.
+The expectation of some Bengali Hindu refugees to return to Noakhali declined when the East Pakistani government seized the lands owned by those who fled through the East Bengal State Acquisitions and Tenancy Act of 1950.

 Investigation

 On 29 September 1946, the Government of Bengal passed an ordinance prohibiting the press from publishing information regarding any communal disturbances.
-Any statement, advertisement, notice, news or opinion piece was prohibited from mentioning: the name of the place where the incident occurred; the way in which the victims were killed or injured; the name of the community to which the victim or the perpetrator belonged; and the destruction or desecration of places of worship or shrines, if any.
+Any statement, advertisement, notice, news, or opinion piece was prohibited from mentioning: the name of the place where the incident occurred; the way in which the victims were killed or injured; the name of the community to which the victim or the perpetrator belonged; and the destruction or desecration of places of worship or shrines, if any.
 According to Ramesh Chandra Majumdar, the promulgation of the ordinance was the main reason that news of the incidents was not published in the press for a week.

 The Government of Bengal appointed Edward Skinner Simpson, a retired judge, to investigate the incidents in Noakhali.
 His report was covered up by the government.
 After arriving at Calcutta (now Kolkata), on his way to Noakhali, Gandhi sought a copy of the report from Prime Minister Suhrawardy.
 The latter had initially agreed to provide him with a copy.
-However, the Governor and the secretaries strongly objected to such a proposition and Suhrawardy declined to hand over the report to Gandhi.
+However, the governor and the secretaries strongly objected to such a proposition, and Suhrawardy declined to hand over the report to Gandhi.
 A copy of the report was with Mathur, the secretary to Suhrawardy, who secretly provided a summary to The Statesman.
 The editor published a censored version on 13 November 1946.
 In the report, Simpson mentioned that for a proper investigation into the happenings in Noakhali, at least 50 senior officers would need to be engaged for a period of six months.